deshwalmahesh/Shelf-product-recognition/readme.md

-# This projects different highlights different ways to recognise a product in the shelf
+# This project highlights different ways to recognise a product in the shelf
 See `Product_detection.ipynb` for the whole end to end process.

 # Approaches: